pkdone/practical-mongodb-aggregations-book/src/examples/securing-data/role-programmatic-restricted-view.md

 db.patients_view.find();
 ```

-Authenticate as **exam-room**, which has the **Doctor** role, and execute a simple query against the view to observe which fields of each record the application can see:
+Authenticate as **exam-room**, which has the **Doctor** role, and execute a query against the view to observe which fields of each record the application can see:

 ```javascript
 db.auth("exam-room", "abc123");